-The Master of Fine Arts in English with a subprogram in creative writing features advanced courses in writing fiction and poetry.
+The Master of Fine Arts in English with a creative writing subprogram features advanced courses in writing fiction and poetry.
 Students in creative writing study at the Iowa Writers' Workshop, renowned as a pioneer in teaching writers since its founding in 1936.

 Throughout the program, workshop students craft their manuscripts and engage in an exchange of ideas about writing and reading with each other and with the renowned teacher-authors who make up the workshop's faculty.